Kuboczoch/eudoxia0.github.io/_posts/2019-07-24-unbundle-concepts.md

 Programming pedagogy teaches that programming languages can be classified into _paradigms_, which form disjoint universes of design space.
-Rather, programming paradigms are a bundle of orthogonal concepts, bundled for historical and phylogenetic reasons, from which designers can freely choose useful concepts and compose them into new languages.
+Rather, programming paradigms are a bundle of orthogonal concepts, bundled for historical and phylogenetic reasons, from which designers can freely choose useful ideas and compose them into new languages.

 As existence proof, I offer Haskell: